I Am Not Your Negro: Synopsis

-Chapters

-The first chapter, "Paying My Dues," portrays the school integration era of the civil rights movement and the fierce resistance to it displayed by many white Americans in an attempt to maintain segregation and the status quo of white supremacy.
+The first chapter portrays the school integration era of the civil rights movement emphasizing the fierce resistance to desegregation by many white Americans in an attempt to maintain the status quo of white supremacy.

 The second chapter, "Heroes," highlights how white film protagonists are near-universally portrayed through a romantic, heroic lens when pursuing and protecting their interests, even and especially through the use of violence and rape.
-This is contrasted with the media portrayal of Black Americans who do not even need to be pursuing their interests to be suspected of crimes or deviant behavior and to face the barbaric consequences of those unfounded suspicions.
+This is contrasted with the media portrayal of Black Americans who do not even need to be pursuing their interests to be suspected of crimes or deviant behavior and to face the barbaric consequences of those unfounded suspicions, being extrajudicially tortured and murdered.

 In May 1963, Baldwin calls a meeting with Attorney General Robert F. Kennedy.
 With playwright Lorraine Hansberry in attendance, the meeting devolves into a tense standoff and does not conclude amicably.
 It does, however, contribute to Kennedy's awakening to the significance and urgency of racial issues across the country.

 The third chapter, "Purity," discusses many of the socially constructed dividing lines which have separated black and white America, as well as the imbalance in expectations for deference, racial purity, social capital, spending power, the achievement ceiling, and so on.

-In 1965, at a Cambridge University debate with conservative commentator William F. Buckley Jr., Baldwin expounds on a recent remark from ex-AG Kennedy: "It's conceivable that in 40 years in America, we might have a Negro president."
+In 1965, at a Cambridge University debate with conservative commentator William F. Buckley Jr., Baldwin expounds on a recent remark from Kennedy: "It's conceivable that in 40 years in America, we might have a Negro president."
 He makes clear the absurdity and bitterness with which many Black Americans received the remark: "Black people have been here all along, for the entire 400 years since European colonization began.
 They were kidnapped, brought to America against their will, and subjugated into subhuman, slave-laborer conditions.
 And yet they must wait 40 more years to even have a remote chance of being permitted into the highest office in the land?"